Q:

 A:

-Thank you for your continued patronage of the University of Tokyo Co-op.
-We sincerely apologize for any inconvenience caused by the recent cash register change.
-We also thank you for your inquiry.
-Below we will respond to your request, mainly regarding the Central Cafeteria.
-We sincerely apologize for the delay in our response
+Thank you for always using the University of Tokyo Co-op.
+We sincerely apologize for the concern caused by the recent change in cash registers.
+Thank you also for your inquiry.
+Below are our answers, mainly regarding requests concerning the Central Cafeteria.
+We sincerely apologize for the delay in our response.

-I. Causes: 0) The first day of the cash register changeover arrived before we were fully familiarized and prepared.
-1) There was a mistake in changing the UI (order of food menu items) on the cash register operation screen.
-Previously, cash registers operated menu screens on cash register panels specific to each cafeteria.
-When the central cafeteria was changed over, the default standard display screen was used, significantly increasing the number of steps required to call up menu items.
-2) After the cash register payment is made, there is a time lag due to the panel operation required to welcome the next customer.
-There are multiple button operations that were not necessary with the previous cash register, which are causing time lags and stress.
-3) The causes are the time lag when linking the cash register to the Stella Terminal (multi-payment terminal) and the specification that requires the entry of credit card PIN numbers
+I. Causes 0) We faced the first day of the cash register change without sufficient familiarity and preparation.
+1) There was a mistake in changing the UI of the cash register operation screen (the order in which the food menus are displayed).
+Previously, the cash registers operated with menu screens on the cash register panel that were specific to each cafeteria.
+In the Central Cafeteria, the initial default standard delivery screen was used during the change, and the number of steps required to call up menus has increased significantly.
+2) After payment at the cash register, there is a time lag due to the panel operation required to welcome the next customer.
+Multiple button operations that were not necessary with the previous cash registers have been added, causing time lag and stress.
+3) This is due to a time lag when linking the cash register to the Stella terminal (multi-payment terminal) and the specification that requires credit card PIN entry.

 II.
-Countermeasures 1) Screen operation is expected to improve as we are changing from a standard screen to a UI that is uniquely reorganized for each restaurant.
-2) We are planning to change the system specifications so that it automatically transitions to the initial screen after payment at the register.
-3) We plan to disable the requirement to enter credit card PIN numbers up to a certain amount.
-There is currently no countermeasure for the time lag between the register and the Stellar Terminal, as this is a specification issue
+Regarding countermeasures: 1) We will be changing from a standard screen to a UI that is uniquely reorganized for each cafeteria, which is expected to improve screen operation.
+2) A system specification change is planned that will automatically transition to the initial screen after payment at the register.
+3) Credit card PIN entry will be disabled up to a certain amount.
+There is currently no solution for the time lag between the register and the Stella terminal, as this is a specification issue.

 III.
-Regarding the guidelines for when A semester starts: 1) Improvements are expected (at the Central Cafeteria) during the week of September 12th.
-2) We have been informed that the system specifications have changed and it will not be ready by October 3rd.
-3) Around September 15th, there will be a change that will eliminate the need to enter PIN numbers up to a certain amount
+Regarding the target date at the start of Semester A: 1) Improvements are expected in the Central Cafeteria during the week of September 12th.
+2) We have been informed that due to system specification changes, it will not be possible to meet the October 3rd deadline.
+3) A modification will be implemented around September 15th that will eliminate the need for PIN entry up to a certain amount.

-Additionally, because cafeteria money and cash payments do not require a Stellar Terminal, we have found that payments are relatively quick.
-We will consider establishing separate registers, such as cafeteria money-only registers and cash-only registers, as well as measures to encourage the use of cafeteria money.
-While we do not yet know when we will be able to return to previous levels by the start of the A semester, we will continue to make the necessary improvements.
-We apologize for any inconvenience this may cause, and thank you for your continued cooperation
+In addition, it has been found that payments using cafeteria money and cash payments are relatively faster because they do not require the Stella terminal.
+We will consider setting up separate registers for cafeteria money and cash only, and measures to encourage the use of cafeteria money.
+We do not yet have a clear timeframe for returning to the previous level by the start of Semester A, but we will continue to make necessary improvements.
+We apologize for any inconvenience this may cause, and we appreciate your continued support.